-Warren Buffett has stated that after his death, he plans on investing most of his assets into index funds that track the S&P 500.
+Warren Buffett has stated that after his death, he plans on investing 90% of his assets into index funds that track the S&P 500.

 - Low cost

-VFV is a low-cost index fund that is offered by Vanguard Canada since November 2, 2012.
-VFV is one of Vanguard’s most popular funds, with $2.245 billion in total value as of March 31, 2020
+VFV is a low-cost index fund that has been offered by Vanguard Canada since November 2, 2012.

 The ticker is displayed as TSE: VFV if you’re searching for the VFV stock price.